 There are hundreds of companies offering email marketing solutions these days, so why choose BigMailer?
-There’s a long list of reasons, starting with a startup friendly free tier (<5,000 contacts free) and affordable pricing that’s friendly for scaling up ($1 per 1,000 contacts, volume discounts for lists over 1,000,000 contacts).
+There’s a long list of reasons, starting with a startup friendly free tier (<5,000 contacts free), affordable pricing that’s friendly for scaling up ($1 per 1,000 contacts), and agency friendly built-in brand/user management.
 But since we didn’t set out to just compete on price, here’s a list of features that we think makes BigMailer an attractive option for many businesses.

-Most market leaders don’t even offer the option to manage multiple interest-based opt-ins, and those that do (like MailChimp, CampaignMonitor, and AWeber) price it as a multiplier of typical rate x number of opt-ins you want to manage, pricey!
+Most market leaders don’t even offer the option to manage multiple interest-based opt-ins, and those that do (CampaignMonitor, and AWeber) price it as a multiplier of typical rate x number of opt-ins you want to manage, pricey!

-What does an unsubscribe page look like with multiple interest-based opt-out options?
+What does a BigMailer unsubscribe page look like with multiple interest-based opt-out options?
 Below is a screenshot of the unsubscribe page for one of BigMailer clients with over 500k contacts on their email list.

 Why is this important?
 Interest-based opt-ins allow your customers to unsubscribe only from those emails they don’t want to receive and keep receiving those they want to receive, instead of opting-out from all communications from your brand.